arimarksteindesign/portfolio-site/README.md

 ## TO DO:
 - detail page image descriptions
-- menu buttons go to that menu on menu page

 ## improvements:
 - use comma for apostrophe on landing page main title?